HugoMatilla/hugomatilla.github.io/_posts/2016-04-25-SamplesTestingKotlin.md

 image : main-testing.jpg
 ---

-## Some simple snippets to do logic testing in kotlin
+## _Some simple snippets to do logic testing in kotlin_

 #JUnit Test
-When doing Unit testing we don't depend on Android so here is the sample of a basic test.
+When doing Unit testing we don't depend on Android so here is the sample of a basic rest service test.

 ```kotlin